nikwerhypoport/ny_taxi/README.md

 - tasks would operate rather on spark dataframes then on pandas dataframes (or would do the enrichment via sql statements)
 - there would be a professional orchestrator like Airflow
 - tasks would be deployed in a Docker Env
+- if use files in prod system, we would store it in a zipped format